-NC officer, Marine veteran shot in face, leaving 2 kids behind
+Family of NC officer killed on duty has message as community mourns

 He had a record involving offenses for drugs, multiple arson crimes and felony thefts, Griffin said.
 The case remains under investigation.

-Hendrix was "an exemplary officer who was also a member of the Henderson County Sheriff's Office SWAT team, serves as a field training officer, and assists in many other capacities," Griffin said.
+Hendrix was "an exemplary officer who was also a member of the Henderson County Sheriff's Office SWAT team, serves as a field training officer, and assists in many otleaher capacities," Griffin said.

 Hendrix was an organ donor who will "continue to help strangers for a lifetime, even after making the ultimate sacrifice," according to the Facebook post.